dynamsoft-docs/license-server-docs/about/terms.md

 ## Validation Field

-A Handshake Code is just a string that shows up in your code.
-It is important to secure it so that other people who knows your Handshake Code cannot use your license.
+A Handshake Code is a string that is set in your code.
+It is important to secure your Handshake Code so that other people who knows your Handshake Code cannot use your license.
 The Validation Fields are designed for this purpose.

-A Validation Field is an unalterable characteristic of your application, at present, the following three are supported
+A Validation Field is an unalterable characteristic of your application.
+At present, the following three Validation Fields are supported

 * Website Domain

-> Usage: Dynamsoft Barcode Reader JavaScript Edition, Dynamic Web TWAIN
+> Applicable Products: Dynamsoft Barcode Reader JavaScript Edition, Dynamic Web TWAIN

 * Application ID

-> Usage: Dynamsoft Barcode Reader Mobile Edition
+> Applicable Products: Dynamsoft Barcode Reader Mobile Edition

 * Process Name

-> Usage: Dynamsoft Barcode Reader for desktop and server deployments; Dynamsoft Barcode Reader Embedded Edition
+> Applicable Products: Dynamsoft Barcode Reader for desktop and server deployments; Dynamsoft Barcode Reader Embedded Edition

 ## Session Password

 The Session Password is another way to protect your license.
-Unlike the Validation Field which is essentially validating a characteristic of your application, the Session Password is a simpler and more flexible string that you set in your application.
+Unlike the Validation Field, which is essentially validating a characteristic of your application, the Session Password is a simpler and more flexible string that you set in your application.
 To verify the password, all products have a similar API, for example

 ### Dynamsoft Barcode Reader